Tales of mystery, magic, love, and myth.

 That meant that Angeline was my only hope...because Angeline would do almost anything, given enough incentive...

 A frothy, romantic comedy of manners, based on a skewed version of Cinderella and first published in Daily Science Fiction, November 8, 2013.
-You can read it free online.
+You can read it free online or listen to it as an audio podcast at PodCastle (where it was republished March 21, 2014).

 Forbidden magic and romance in Victorian England!